 It isn’t easy to find time for reflection when business continuity is the top priority, but owners who actively assess the changing economic environment, as well as their overall life objectives, often emerge from downturns more effective and focused on future growth.
 The same goes for leaders of employee stock ownership plan companies.

-Turbulent times should evoke a questions focused on the sustainability and performance of an employee trust.
+Turbulent times should evoke a questions focused on the ESOP sustainability and performance.

 Is the ESOP generating tax efficiencies?

 Is the company prepared to deal with the ESOP share repurchase liability?

 Has the ESOP provided an adequate incentive for employees?

 ESOP plan tune-ups should focus on three key areas:

 Declining earnings are common during an economic downturn.
 This can reduce the benefit of ESOP-related tax savings, as the magnitude of those benefits is income driven.
 Companies may consider scaling down their ESOP contributions or deferring ESOP dividend payments during a downturn.

 Conversely, certain businesses do well during the recessionary times.
 Such companies may want to consider additional liquidity transactions such as secondary ESOP sales (for minority ESOPs) or warrant redemptions (for the warrant holders).
 Financial crises magnify the importance of an owner's personal liquidity and asset diversification.
 Secondary ESOP sales can also further contribute to corporate tax efficiencies.